anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The HTTP error codes are kept the same as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.

 The expected voucher-response format for the pledge-responder-mode the `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
+If the MASA detects that the Accept header of the PVR does not match the `application/voucher-jws+json` it SHOULD respond with the HTTP error code 406 as the pledge will not be able to parse the response.
 The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~